-We've reposted these amazing creations below for you so scroll on down for a guided tour through flavour-town!
+We've posted these amazing creations below for your convenience, so scroll on down for a guided tour through flavour-town.

 1.)
 Jumbo PB, Blueberry and Choc Oat Bowl